hassan-anees/hassananees/src/content/posts/2025-07-20-simplifying-access-control-with-privileged-identity-management-pim-in-entra-id.md

 ---
 author: Hassan Anees
-title: Simplifying Access Control with Privileged Identity Management (PIM) in Entra ID
+title: Simplifying Access Control with Privileged Identity Management (PIM)
-description: Exploring Identity and Access Management within Microsoft with Privileged Identity Management (PIM)
+description: Exploring Identity and Access Management within Microsoft with Privileged Identity Management (PIM) within Entra ID
 pubDate: 2025-07-20
 draft: true
 ---
 Privileged Identity Management (PIM) is a cool feature.
 I've been working on implementing it across our organization for several months.
 In short, it's a technology that allows administrators to elevate just-in-time to privileged roles.

-# High-Level
+### High-Level

 Here's the overall gist to get things going.
 For a more detailed guide skip \[the beginning\](# The Beginning)